vscosta/yap/README.md

 subscribe to the mailing list, visit the page
 <https://lists.sourceforge.net/lists/listinfo/yap-users>.

-On-line documentation is available for [YAP](http://www.dcc.fp.pt/~vsc/yap/)
+On-line documentation is available for [YAP](http://www.dcc.fp.pt/~vsc/yap/) This documentation is being improved at the moment.

 The packages are, in alphabetical order:

 + The CHR package developed by Tom Schrijvers, Christian Holzbaur, and Jan Wielemaker.

 + The CLP(BN) package and Horus toolkit developed by Tiago Gomes, and Vítor Santos Costa.